-Skilled visa E-news provides advice about upcoming changes to both the Temporary Work Skilled visa (subclass 457) and permanent skilled visa programs.
-More general information about the Australian Government reforms, announced on 18 April 2017, in relation to temporary and permanent skilled visas continue to be available on the
+Skilled visa E-news provides advice about upcoming changes to both the temporary and permanent skilled visa programs.
+More general information about the Australian Government reforms, announced on 18 April 2017, in relation to temporary and permanent skilled visas continue to be available on the Department's

-This newsletter is published by 457 Program Management section within Economic and Skilled Visa Program Branch.
+This information is managed by the Skilled and Family Visa Program Branch.

 Where do I go for assistance?

 Migration agents and clients should in the first instance utilise online options, including